mbj/developers-bicycles/README.md

 The mutation testing tool tells you:

 > Hey Human: Either remove `do_a` or prove to me it should exist
-> via a test, but for now its floating.
+> via a test, but for now it's floating.

-The reviewer saved time, he can act on this information and verify if `do_a` is actually needed.
+The reviewer saved time and can act on this information to verify if `do_a` is actually needed.

 ---